keshy6792/AMRanalysis/README.md

 # AMRanalysis
 R script for modelling resistance indicators in Madagascar
-# Ciprofloxacin Resistance in Salmonella Typhi
+# Drug Resistance in Salmonella Typhi,iNTS,Shigella and Klebsiella isolates.

 This repository contains an R script (`finalanalysisl.R`) for a logistic regression analysis on factors associated with drug resistance in *Salmonella Typhi, iNTS,Shigella and Klebsiella isolates.